MadryLab/dataset-interfaces/README.md

 ## Generating Counterfactual Examples

 We can now generate counterfactual examples by incorporating our learned tokens in textual prompts.
-The ``generate`` function generates images for a specific class in the dataset (indexed in the order that classes are passed when constructing the pre-loaded encoder).
+The ``generate`` function generates images for a specific class in the dataset (indexed in the order that classes are passed when constructing the encoder).
 When specifying the text prompt, "<TOKEN>" acts as a placeholder for the class token.
 ```python
 from dataset_interfaces import generate